 - Information on your current corporation

-Existing LLCs and C Corporations with a tax year that began on January 1 have until March 15, 2021, to file IRS Form 2553 (Election by a Small Business Corporation) to request S Corporation status for the tax year.
+Existing LLCs and C Corporations with a tax year that began on January 1 have until March 15, 2022, to file IRS Form 2553 (Election by a Small Business Corporation) to request S Corporation status for the tax year.
 Businesses that have a fiscal year other than the calendar year have until two months and 15 days after the start of their fiscal year to complete their S Corp election form.
-Entrepreneurs who launch their LLC or C Corp in 2021 have two months and 15 days from their date of formation or incorporation to file for S Corporation tax treatment for their entire 2021 tax year.
+Entrepreneurs who launch their LLC or C Corporation in 2022 have two months and 15 days from their date of formation or incorporation to file for S Corporation tax treatment for their entire 2022 tax year.

-2. You May Have to Submit Two Separate Tax Returns if Your Delay
+2. You May Have to Submit Two Separate Tax Returns if You Delay

 3. The IRS Might Cut You Some Slack

-If you want your S Corp tax treatment to take effect starting with the 2021 tax year, you can file your Form 2553 anytime in 2021.
+If you want your S Corporation tax treatment to take effect starting with the 2023 tax year, you can file your Form 2553 anytime in 2022.
 Kudos to you for planning ahead!

 Talk with our tax advisor or accountant to determine if S Corporation election is right for your business.
 If it is, now might be the ideal time to take the necessary steps to optimize your tax situation in 2022.

 If you need help getting your S Corporation election filed, CorpNet is here to help you!
 Contact us to get started!

 With CorpNet your S Corporation election is fast and easy!
 Apply today and we’ll take care of all the paperwork for you.